FabricMC/fabric-docs/players/troubleshooting/uploading-logs.md

 :::

-The latest log is called `latest.log`, and previous logs use the naming pattern `yyy-mm-dd_number.log.gz`.
+The latest log is called `latest.log`, and previous logs use the naming pattern `yyyy-mm-dd_number.log.gz`.

 ## Uploading Logs